dreamx-market/dreamx-docs/http.md

 }
 ```

-## Rate Limits
+## Rate Limits (TO BE IMPLEMENTED)

 Information on rate limits will be included in the following headers:

 ```
 X-RateLimit-Limit - The total amount of requests you can make per hour.
 X-RateLimit-Remaining - The number of remaining requests.
-X-RateLimit-Reset - When the limit will reset in UTC epoch seconds.
+X-RateLimit-Reset - When the limit will reset in UTC UNIX seconds.
 ```

 Example: